vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: and before him shall be gathered all nations: and *he shall separate them one from another*, as a shepherd divideth his sheep from the goats: and *he shall set the sheep on his right hand, but the goats on the left*.
 {% ct 'Matthew 25:31-33' %}

 When Jesus returns, there will be only two groups of people—the saved and the lost.
 By then, it will be too late to change sides, for He will return with His reward, showing that judgment has already taken place and every case has been decided.
-In fact, the citizens of God's eternal kingdom will have been determined when probation closes, which happens before His Second Coming--just as the door of Noah's ark was shut seven days before the rain began {% rf 'Genesis 7:10' %}.
+In fact, the citizens of God’s eternal kingdom will have been determined when probation closes, which happens before His Second Coming—just as the door of Noah’s ark was shut seven days before the rain began {% rf 'Genesis 7:10' %}.

 ## How is Jesus portrayed when He returns?